cryptoforall123-prog/PoWFaucet/README.md

 # Why

 Faucets for ETH Testnets are spammed by bots.
-This faucet tries to reduce the efficiency of these automated requests by various protection methods.
+This faucet tries to reduce the efficiency of these automated requests by various protection .

 This faucet is mostly known for its proof-of-work based protection, which is currently the best and most reliable way to distribute funds on a network that got low on fund reserves.